The Pacific Decadal Oscillation (often referred to as the PDO), can strongly impact global weather and is important in long-range weather forecasting.

 The Pacific Decadal Oscillation is a sea surface temperature (SST) climate cycle (or teleconnection) describing sea surface temperature anomalies over the Northeastern Pacific Ocean.
-The PDO can influence the weather conditions across North America with characteristic patterns occurring at different times of the year.
+As it’s name suggests the SSTs associated with the PDO exhibit decadal variability.
+The PDO can influence the weather conditions across North America and the Pacific Ocean basin with characteristic patterns occurring at different times of the year.

 The PDO oscillates between positive and negative phases.
-The positive phase is characterized by cool SSTs north of Hawaii and warmer than normal sea surface temperatures along the western coast of North America.
+The positive phase is characterized by cool SSTs north of Hawaii and warmer-than-normal sea surface temperatures along the western coast of North America.
 (Figure 1).
-The negative phase is a mirror image with warm surface waters in the Central North Pacific and cooler than normal waters along the western coast of North America (Figure 2).
+The negative phase is a mirror image with warm ocean temperatures in the Central North Pacific and cooler than normal waters along the western coast of North America (Figure 2).

-What is the Pacific Decadal Oscillation – Positive Phase Impacts
+Impacts of the Positive Pacific Decadal Oscillation (PDO) Phase

 Positive PDO Impacts – North American winter